AlejandroRoman/DarkModeToggle/README.md

 ## API Overview

- Markup : * Methods - API calls which can only be made on an object returned by a constructor
+ * Methods - API calls which can only be made on an object returned by a constructor
               * [bindHotkeys](#bindHotkeys)
                   * Sub-nested bullet etc
               * [consoleToolbarItem](#consoleToolbarItem)